 Prior to his studies in the US, he had received his entire education in Seville, Spain.
 He is fluent in Spanish, English and French.

 He began to work for SAIIE in 2001.

-He's currently the Program Manager for SAIIE and supervises all programs (study abroad program, faculty led programs, gap year programs and high school programs)
+He's currently the Program Manager for SAIIE and oversees the following programs for SAIIE: faculty led programs, gap year programs, high school programs & athletic programs

 His biggest passions include travelling and meeting new people from around the world.

 “I love my job and international education.
 The most gratifying part of my job is to see how students evolved throughout their study abroad experience and how they turned into new people after their experience is over, and to know that we played a big part in it”.

 Jose Luis Sierra

 Jose Luis Sierra began working for SAIIE in 1988 as a teacher, and since 1992 he has had the responsibility of being the Academic Director of the program.